 QUINCY, Wash. — WARNING: This story contains graphic details about a child's injuries.

-Danika Ross, 10, traveled with her family to Quincy for summer vacation but this trip ended in tragedy.
+Danika Ross, 10, traveled with her family to Quincy, Washington for summer vacation but this trip ended in tragedy.
+She drowned after being sucked into an irrigation pipe in a man-made lake.

 The pipe was not grated, it was larger than necessary and there were no warnings, signs or other indications that an ungrated pipe was located within the lake, creating suction, the suit added.